crownedgrouse/steam/README.md

 Facet `use` (The general purpose of the software) is to be informed by Erlang projects maintainer in `src/steam_use.hrl`.

+Note : only pull requests coming from owner of project will be accepted for this facet `use`.

 ## API ##

 ### Search tags in a project ###